 You read right: All he bet was $5.
-However, NJ Senate President Steve Sweeney, who was next in line, bet $200 on the Green Bay Packers (at 10-1) to win the next Super Bowl.
+However, NJ Senate President Steve Sweeney, who was next in line, bet $200 on the Green Bay Packers (at 10-1) to win the 2019 Super Bowl.

-In other words, bets of all sizes are welcome.
+At Borgata, the minimum bet is only $5.
+However, bets of all sizes are welcome.
 So whether you’re a beginner just looking to have a few bucks riding on your favorite team or you wish to make a much more substantial wager, the Borgata Race & Sports Book is ready when you are to take your action.

 How many games can you watch at one time?

 All of the sports events that you can bet on at the Borgata you can also watch.
 That makes a visit to either of the Borgata sportsbooks almost as exciting as being at the stadium or arena where the game is being played, and probably with a better view of the action.